alangrainger/share-note/README.md

 The plugin is awaiting review for the Community store.
 In the meantime you can install it using BRAT, [see the instructions here](docs/BRAT.md).

-I have a server set up to host the shared notes.
-This is a free service for Obsidian users, as I already had the server and the costs to me are negligible.

-Connect your plugin by clicking the "Connect plugin" button on the Settings page.
+Once you've installed the plugin, enable it by clicking the "Connect plugin" button on the Settings page.

 ## Usage